fahimc/vue-component-creator/README.md

 # vue-component-creator
+This is a script designed for vuejs cli to create **SOC** (separation of concern) based components.
-npm scripts to create files and folders for 'separation of concern' components.
+This is a simple tool to automatically create files and folders for 'separation of concern' components.

 # Installation

+1. Follow the [Vue CLI](https://vuejs.org/v2/guide/installation.html) guide and setup your vue boilerplate project.

-1. First thing you want to do is pull in the repo into your current project by using git's submodule command.
+2. Next thing you want to do is pull in the repo into your current project by using git's submodule command.

 ```cmd
 git submodule add -b master https://github.com/fahimc/vue-component-creator.git